gtfactslab/CrazySim/README.md

 cfclient
 ```

-Click on the SITL checkbox, scan, and connect.
+Click on the scan button, select the UDP interface, and connect.
 Once it's connected you can take off and fly using the command based flight controls.

 ### PID Tuning Example
 One use case for simulating a crazyflie with the client is real time PID tuning.
 If you created a custom crazyflie with larger batteries, multiple decks, and upgraded motors, then it would be useful to tune the PIDs in a simulator platform before tuning live on hardware.
 An example of real time PID tuning is shown below.